Call for Papers

 150-word Abstract, with title

 Submit by email attachment to the Chair and Co-Chairs identified in the section to which you are submitting.
-Members may only submit one proposal to a section and two proposals overall.
+Members may only submit one paper proposal to a section and two proposals overall.
 The submission deadline is December 16, 2019.
 You will receive notification regarding the status of your proposal by January 6, 2020.

 If you have questions about which section to submit to or need additional information about submitting a proposal, please contact firstname.lastname@example.org.